WhiteYellowXanthic/blog.github.io/_posts/2019-06-24-parse-the-shell-script-parameters.markdown

 Thus, I wrote a simple script for them to manipulate the Redis data behind the Kubernetes.

 Here is the script snippet.
+In this snippet, I was using `getopt` to parse the input parameters, for the details about it, check [OSX 10.6.2 - man page for getopt (osx section 1)](https://www.unix.com/man-page/osx/1/getopt/).

 ```shell
 #!/usr/bin/env bash